healpy/healpy/INSTALL.rst

   e.g. ``/usr/local/lib/libcfitsio.a`` or .so
 * compile a specific cfitsio lib:
   Define ``EXTERNAL_CFITSIO=no``, place the  ``cfitsioXXXX.tar.gz`` in
-  hpbeta/libcfitsio before installing.
-The cfitsio version XXXX must match the version in hpbeta/planck.make (or you need to modify it there).
+  HEALPIXFOLDER/libcfitsio before installing.
+The cfitsio version XXXX must match the version in HEALPIXFOLDER/planck.make (or you need to modify it there).
+  HEALPIXFOLDER is ``healpixsubmodule`` in the development version and ``healpixcxx`` in the release packages.

 Installation
 ------------